Fixed Deposits vs. Endowment Plans vs. Cash Management Accounts: Which Should You Choose?

 Types of endowment plans

-The maturity date of endowment plans can be as short as four years to as long as 25 years depending on the policy terms (five to 40 years) and premium payment terms (one to 30 years) chosen.
+The maturity date of endowment plans can be as short as two years to as long as 25 years, depending on the policy terms (five to 40 years) and premium payment terms (one to 30 years) chosen.
 Moreover, they also differ depending on your financial goals; be it retirement, education or supplementary income.

 This is why many people advise venturing into endowment plans only when you have a clearer objective and timeframe in mind to work towards.